Congratulations on your interest in becoming

 experience.
 The objective of the class is to provide each official with the ability

 to officiate 7th-8th, 9th and reserve level contests.
-It is our hope that as each
+It is our hope that as

-feel comfortable and confident as they enter their officiating avocation.
+will feel comfortable and confident as they enter their officiating avocation.

 Again I wish to congratulate